evarasvb/plan-estrategico-holding/README.md

         document.getElementById('currentYearSimple').textContent = new Date().getFullYear();
         Chart.register(ChartDataLabels);

-        // Function to highlight the current week in the Gantt chart function highlightCurrentWeek() {
+        // Function to highlight the current week in the Gantt chart (still present in JS for robustness) function highlightCurrentWeek() {
             const today = new Date();
             const currentYear = today.getFullYear();